 ‘Red flags’ is a term commonly used when talking about cauda equina syndrome.
-These are basically a set of symptoms that occur during the onset of cauda equina syndrome.
-When they present together they should lead a medical professional to suspect a diagnosis of cauda equina syndrome.
+These are a set of symptoms that occur during the onset of cauda equina syndrome.
+When they occur either as some or combination of the symptoms below, they should lead a medical professional to suspect a diagnosis of cauda equina syndrome.
 Red flags are extremely important as early recognition can lead to correct timely diagnosis and treatment.
 Treatment within 24 hours will almost always lead to the patient making a near or full recovery after surgery.

 Once you receive a diagnosis, here at CESA we are on hand to support you.
-You may feel scared and bewildered but as our team speak from first-hand experience we can offer free support and signpost you to the best organisations.
+You may feel scared and bewildered but as our team speak from first-hand experience we can offer free support and advice as well as signposting you to other useful organisations.

 If you would like to contact the Cauda Equina Syndrome Association please email us or contact the helpline on 03335 777 113.